AStr347/Rust_OOP_Stud/README.md

 # Rust_OOP_Stud

-## Sutud proj with oop examples of patterns: Decorator, Composite, Builder, Visitor
+## Stud proj with oop examples of patterns: Decorator, Composite, Builder, Visitor

 * Composite + Builder - create branches with buds and leafs, add them to wood, and show in console that structure
 * Decorator - mix some rgb colors